 It doesn’t look bad either – with an SUV body shape it’s a design that appeals to buyers globally, while inside it’s also rather pleasant.
 Well-weighted and simply laid out switchgear, soft materials and stitched leather effects.
 It has a smart-looking dashboard although some of the panels however were creaky which isn’t good on a car with less than 5000 miles on the clock!
 Some of the plastics are on the scratchy side too.

 What you have to be mindful of is that old adage… You get what you pay for.
 It’s hard to say whether the electric glitches we experienced will plague production EV ZSs, but it’s not a great advert.
-While there are some areas that could be improved upon there’s no getting away from the fact that it’s significantly cheaper to buy than any of its rivals, (which both models do without strangely), even the entry-level Excite model comes with a decent amount of equipment (MG Pilot suite of driver assistance technology, keyless entry, smartphone mirroring, sat nav, air conditioning, auto headlights, rear parking sensors, 17 inch diamond cut finish alloys).
+While there are some areas that could be improved upon there’s no getting away from the fact that it’s significantly cheaper to buy than any of its rivals, even the entry-level Excite model comes with a decent amount of equipment (MG Pilot suite of driver assistance technology, keyless entry, smartphone mirroring, sat nav, air conditioning, auto headlights, rear parking sensors, 17 inch diamond cut finish alloys).
 While it didn’t prove terribly efficient on our test (which probably explains why the Hyundai has a longer range despite having a smaller battery) at the current cost of electricity it’s irrelevant.

 Price: From £21,495 (£24,995 after first 2000 UK cars)